PMS Anger: Symptoms, Mood Swings & Mental Health Explained

 PMS symptoms typically begin five to 10 days before your period starts and often subside once menstruation begins.

-Premenstrual dysphoric disorder (PMDD) is one of the mental disorders and it can cause severe symptoms a person might not be able to "snap out of" without treatment.
+Premenstrual dysphoric disorder (PMDD) is a depressive disorder, and it can cause severe symptoms that a person might not be able to "snap out of" without treatment.
 PMDD symptoms include extreme mood shifts like constant anger, as well as poor sleep, difficulty concentrating, food cravings, reduced or increased appetite, a decrease in energy, feelings of overwhelm, and more.
 Treatments can include therapy, birth control pills, selective serotonin reuptake inhibitors (SSRIs), exercise, and relaxation techniques.
 Talk to your doctor if you believe you need to have PMDD treated.

 - Previous Article